argonavis-labs/candidate-screener/manual-test-prompts/manual-test-prompt-v3.md

 - Any mismatched whites/mats causing value flicker across tiles/rows → +1.
 - Any irregular masonry gutters (ragged bottoms/tops) → +1.

-Flagging tie‑breakers (avoid ambiguity):
-- When `sloppy_count ≥ 3` or `template_count ≥ 3`, err on adding the corresponding red_flag and list ≥2 cues.
-- When counts are exactly 2 and you are uncertain, omit the flag but lower confidence and reflect the issues in scoring/explanations.

 Enforcement Rules (must follow; do not change JSON schema):
 - When Preflight thresholds trigger, you MUST add the corresponding red_flag(s) and apply the cap(s) to dimension scores BEFORE computing overall.